snunzi/NPDN_HTS_2023/docs/source/3gvirus.rst

     2. In the search field, search for ``NPDN 2023``

-    3. Find the history for ``NPDN 2023 Data 3G Virus `` Select the green plus sign to import into your Galaxy environment.
+    3. Find the history for ``NPDN 2023 3G Virus Data`` Select the green plus sign to import into your Galaxy environment.

 Sequence QC
 ^^^^^^^^^^^^^